 Mitch Hibbens is a Wiradjuri person from southern NSW.
 Mitch’s work spans a wide range of areas from Public Health to Indigenous Higher education.
 His current work centres on Indigenous economic sovereignty.
 He is also involved in advocacy with Queer Blak communities in regional areas & Indigenous rights more generally.

-Sab D’Souza is a digital artist and researcher living and working on unceded Gadigal land.
+Sab D’Souza was a digital artist and researcher living and working on unceded Gadigal land.
 Their work is concerned with emergent practices of digital intimacy, feeling(s) online, and affective encounters mediated through social media.
-They are particularly interested in the safety, care and identity formation practices developed by young queer people of colour online.
-They are a 2020 artist in residence at Parramatta Artist Studios.
+They were particularly interested in the safety, care and identity formation practices developed by young queer people of colour online.
+They significantly contributed to this study and we miss them dearly.